pziegfeld/OpenMDAO-Framework/docs/user-guide/example.rst

 The first parameter is the required default value for the data object.

-The parameter "io_direction" marks this Data Object as either an input (in) or an output (out) to the parent component.
+The parameter "iotype" marks this Data Object as either an input (in) or an output (out) to the parent component.
 The parameter "desc" gives a documentation string describes this data object.
 This should be used to provide an adequate explanation for each input and output on a component.